All you need to know about whiteboard markers

 Staedtler has a similar approach to refilling their markers — you simply stick fatigued marker into a bottle of ink and leave it there for 4 hours.
 It is even longer than Edding 360 and therefore is further less practical.

 Pilot markers are refilled by replacing of an ink cartridge that is screwed onto the back side of the marker.
+And then you dispose of the empty one.
+This means that you still produce a certain amount of waste but at least the body of the marker is kept, so there is less plastic you are throwing away.
 The manufacturer suggests that you can replace the ink cartridge up to four times.
 I have no idea what prevents you from doing that more than 4 times.
 Maybe that is the life time limitation of a felt tip?
 But Pilot suggest that their felt tips can be replaced as well.
 Anyway.

 So practically speaking there are only two markers that are truly refillable, in my opinion: